exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 }
 ```

 Users will now be created dynamically as they enter their names into the app.
+As configured, the app will allow anyone to play as long as the name they choose is not currently in use.
+This is the least strict form of authentication-- email and password is a lot more secure and commonly used.

 <!--
 Head back to the permissions page on [my.exis.io](my.exis.io).
 Click on *Update Role* in the *User Role* section.
 Add the endpoint below, substiting your own username for `damouse`.